teodora-dobos/redispatch/README.md

 This repository includes an analysis of the redispatch data for Germany, 2024 obtained from [Netztransparenz](https://www.netztransparenz.de/de-de/Systemdienstleistungen/Betriebsfuehrung/Redispatch).
 The original dataset does not include the geographic coordinates of the redispatched units, hence it is not possible to locate the measures on the map.

 ## Key Features
-- Geographic localization of redispatch units using fuzzy matching
+- Geographic localization of redispatched units using fuzzy matching
-- Geographic analysis
+- Geographic analysis of redispatch measures
-- Temporal analysis
+- Temporal analysis of redispatch measures

 ## Data Sources